-1. The first place you need to visit is an accredited rescue organization.
-People sometimes hesitate about rescuing an animal from a shelter because they believe that these animals have undesirable baggage including anger issues.
+1. Visit an accredited rescue organization.
+People sometimes hesitate about rescuing an animal from a shelter because they believe that these animals have undesirable baggage.
 You need to keep in mind that the majority of animals in shelters are there due to situations beyond their control.
-Unfortunately, some families are forced to give up their pet for adoption because of financial constraints.
-Sometimes animals become lost and can’t find their way back home.
 An accredited rescue operation will never place an animal up for adoption that isn’t qualified to be placed in a forever home.

-2. Before visiting a shelter, analyze your lifestyle and how you envision your pet to fit within it.
+2. Analyze your lifestyle and how you envision your pet to fit within it.
 If you are very active and enjoy the outdoors, you should choose a breed that likes activity and requires more exercise.
 If your daily routine is more laid back and includes long Netflix marathons, breeds more suitable for couch time might work for you.
 Shelter workers are in tune with the dogs in their care.
 Tell them about your lifestyle so they can guide you to the right breed.